NeVeSpl/RevitDBExplorer/documentation/revit-database-querying.md

 - queries are case-insensitive
 - matching is done in a fuzzy way, you do not have to be very precise with names, but this may lead to some false positive results
 - by using a [classifier](#classifiers) you can narrow search space and get better results
-- autocompletion is only available when used with classifier
+- autocompletion is only available when used with a classifier

 input/keywords | interpretation | translates to in Revit API
 ----------|------------| ----